Do Rats Sleep During The Day

 Do Rats Sleep During the Day?

 Yes, rats do sleep during the day.
-In fact, they spend a significant portion of their daylight hours sleeping.
+Now, in fact, they spend a significant portion of their daylight hours sleeping.
 On average, rats sleep for about 12-14 hours per day, typically in short bursts of activity and sleep.

 Rats are polyphasic sleepers, meaning they sleep multiple times throughout the day rather than in one long stretch.
 Their sleep cycle typically lasts for about 4-5 minutes, with periods of both slow-wave sleep (SWS) and rapid eye movement (REM) sleep.